-STEP 10: Risk Owner
+STEP 11: Risk Owner

 For corporate risks, the Chief Executive has overall accountability.
-Each risk is delegated to a lead Head of Service and assigned to a lead Strategic Principal Officer who is the 'risk owner'.
+Each risk is delegated to a Strategic Director and assigned to a lead Strategic Principal Officer who is the 'risk owner'.
 (This may be an Operational Principal Officer where there is no Strategic Principal Officer.)
-The risk owner is responsible for managing and monitoring the risk e.g. implementing controls and ensuring they are working.
+The risk owner is responsible for managing and monitoring the risk e.g., implementing controls and ensuring they are working.
 If more than 1 risk owner is listed, their specific areas of responsibility should be noted to avoid confusion over ownership.

-For departmental risks, the Head of Service is accountable.
+For directorate risks, the Strategic Director is accountable.
 Each individual service risk is allocated to a lead Strategic Principal Officer who is the 'risk owner' responsible for managing and monitoring the risk.
 (This may be an Operational Principal Officer where there is no Strategic Principal Officer.)